KCB Group: Ownership

 The shares of KCB Group are listed on the Nairobi Securities Exchange under the symbol KCB.
 The Group's stock is cross listed on the Dar es Salaam Stock Exchange, the Rwanda Stock Exchange, and the Uganda Securities Exchange.

-As of 31 December 2017, the ten largest shareholders in the KCB Group were as listed below:
+As of 31 December 2023, the ten largest shareholders in the KCB Group were as listed below:

 Governance

-The chairman of the bank's board of directors is Andrew Wambari Kairu.
+The chairman of the bank's board of directors is Dr. Joseph Kinyua.
 Paul Russo is both the managing director and the chief executive officer of the banking group.